glotzerlab/signac/doc/projects.rst

 In this example we use the job as `context manager`_ to switch into the job's *workspace* directory.
 Then we access the two numbers ``a`` and ``b`` via the :py:attr:`~.Project.Job.sp` *state point* interface and write their product to a file called ``product.txt`` located within the job's *workspace*.
-Alternatively, we could also store the result in the :ref:`job document <job-document>`:
+Alternatively, we could also store the result in the :ref:`job document <project-job-document>`:

 .. code-block:: python